Demiton

 What we already do

-A one-year-old company based in Brisbane now publishes more structured procurement intelligence on one Australian corridor than five state governments publish in total.
+A one-year-old company based on the Gold Coast now publishes more structured procurement intelligence on one Australian corridor than five state governments publish in total.

 That is not a flex.
 It is an indictment.